The emergence of the universe: Cosmological relations emerging from the model

-Below we discuss possible implications of the model described above.
-Although parts of the analysis are necessarily approximate, the estimates are based on explicit amplitudes and scaling relations of the wormhole-web dynamics and therefore go beyond a purely qualitative scenario.
+Below we discuss possible implications of the model described above. \versionII{ Although part of the analysis is necessarily approximate and the calculations done below will use a number of approximations and assumptions, we nevertheless are of the opinion that the estimates done are going beyond a purely qualitative analysis. }